 THE GLOBALIZED WORLD: A SYSTEM OF SYSTEMS IN UNSTABLE EQUILIBRIUM

 The modern world operates as a tightly coupled environment.
 The near-complete functional interdependence of individual components of such a “system of systems” is not only the source of global efficiency, but also the principal source of catastrophic global failures.
-The complexity of such a system results in its highly unstable equilibrium: failure of one constituent induces destructive reverberations within the entire environment.
-Unless promptly addressed and eliminated, the reverberations will rapidly overcome the ability of the system to resist and adapt.
-The progressively increasing loss of equilibrium will induce further, exceedingly destructive and potentially irreversible consequences affecting not one but many, maybe even all, of its components.
-It will be a transboundary event, with transboundary consequences.
+The structural and functional complexity inherent to the entities operating as a “system of systems” results in the state of highly unstable equilibrium that perpetually permeates such entities: failure of one of the constituents induces destructive reverberations within the entire environment.
+Unless promptly addressed and eliminated, the reverberations rapidly overcome the ability of the system to resist and adapt.
+The progressively increasing loss of equilibrium induces further, exceedingly destructive and potentially irreversible consequences that will affect not one but many, maybe even all, of the system’s components.
+The event is a transboundary event; its consequences equally so.

 Maintaining equilibrium of a tightly-coupled system, and prevention of destabilizing events can be attained only through the closest possible cooperation and collaboration of all involved actors, executed across the entire spectrum of professional and political domains, and based on unity of purpose to consolidate and guide all efforts.

 The goal of responding to complex challenges is to reduce output variability in an environment of high input variability - to strive to impose order upon chaos.
-However, operations conducted in complex, transboundary environments such as mega-scale crises or disasters are associated with unavoidable unpredictability and uncertainty.
-Inherent to all such events is their constantly changing dynamic nature creating the demand for accurate and timely knowledge that can be acquired only through horizontal and vertical interactions among all participants in which internal and external knowledge resources of the responding organizations are pooled through appropriate information (IM) and knowledge management (KM) processes.
+However, operations conducted in complex, transboundary environments such as presented by major cities or large-scale crises are associated with unavoidable unpredictability and uncertainty.
+Inherent to all such situations is their constantly changing dynamic nature that imposes the demand for accurate and timely knowledge which can be acquired only through horizontal and vertical interactions among all participants, and where internal and external knowledge resources of the responding organizations are pooled through the appropriate information (IM) and knowledge management (KM) processes.

 In transboundary environments, the processes of knowledge extraction and expertise identification, conversion, analysis, and employment - the foundation of the successful execution of all activities - are complicated by the participation of a large number of governmental, corporate, and often political entities with different hierarchies, cultures, and modes of operation.

-The concept of Teams of Leaders (ToL) emerged as the result of collaborative challenges faced by the US Army and the many US government agencies that must work effectively to solve complex problems.
-The development of ToL has been enabled by the explosive growth of information management systems (IM) and knowledge management (KM) processes and strategies and their increasingly rapid penetration in society.
-For the first time a concept emerged that intimately bound technology, effective processes for virtual collaboration and people, and multiplied the power of each with a simple approach to deliberately form and launch teams.
-Once learned, this approach becomes more of a mindset than a procedure and helps teams of leaders from disparate organizations find common purpose, build trust and team competencies and generate the confidence to tackle bigger and tougher challenges.
+The concept of Teams of Leaders (ToL) emerged as the result of collaborative challenges faced by the US Army and the many US government agencies forced to work effectively in order to solve a wide range of complex and highly dissimilar problems.
+The development of ToL , enabled by the explosive growth of information management systems (IM) and knowledge management (KM) processes and their increasingly rapid penetration throughout modern society, provided the “glue” that intimately bound technology, effective processes for virtual collaboration, and people.
+It also multiplied the power of either through the relatively simple expedient of deliberately creating teams among which ToL becomes a mindset rather than a procedure.
+The cumulative outcome was helping teams of leaders from disparate organizations find their common purpose, build trust and team competencies, and generate the confidence to tackle bigger and tougher challenges.

 WHAT ToL DOES: DISASTER PREPAREDNESS, RESPONSE, AND RECOVERY

-In essence, implementation of the ToL concept increases transboundary mission understanding, enhances mission focus, and reduces inter-organizational friction and bureaucratic parochialism – all of which are well known elements that reduce utility of efforts centered on prevention, preparation for, and response to any mega-disaster.
+Implementation of the ToL concept increases transboundary mission understanding, enhances mission focus, and reduces inter-organizational friction and bureaucratic parochialism – all of which are well known elements that reduce utility of efforts centered on prevention, preparation for, and response to any large scale crisis or disaster.
 Implementation of ToL-based processes reduces output variability, maximizes utility of effort, and focuses operational efforts on strategic rather than minor, often largely inconsequential, goals.